jowillianto/file-lock/README.md

 The above commands will produce a `file-lock.so` file which you can import into a python application.

 # Python API Documentation
-Assume that `file-lock.so` contains the following python definition with strict type definitions.
+Assume that `file_lock.so` contains the following python definition with strict type definitions.
 ```py
 class FileMutex:
     def __init__(self, file_path : str):